FK Sarajevo: Champions of Yugoslavia - Bosnian breakthrough

-Up until Sarajevo's Yugoslav First League title, no club from other republics within the Socialist Federal Republic of Yugoslavia (other than SR Serbia and SR Croatia) has ever won this competition.
-The big four of SFRJ football dominated the league and Bosnian breakthrough finally came thanks to FK Sarajevo during the 1966–67 season.
-With Sarajevo winning the title they ended a run of eight consecutive seasons of winners from SR Serbia (record).
+Until FK Sarajevo's historic triumph, no club from any republic outside of SR Serbia and SR Croatia had ever claimed the Yugoslav First League title.
+The league had long been dominated by the so-called "Big Four" of Yugoslav football, but the Bosnian breakthrough finally arrived in the 1966–67 season, when FK Sarajevo emerged as champions.
+This victory not only marked a significant milestone for Bosnian football but also ended an unprecedented eight-season dominance by clubs from SR Serbia, who had held the national crown uninterrupted.

 The 1960s: First championship

-A key player for Sarajevo in their early years was legendary striker Asim Ferhatović, nicknamed Hase, who played for the club from 1952 to 1967.
-In 1963–64, he was top scorer in the First League with nineteen goals, while the club finished fourth.
-The following year the club finished second (to Partizan Belgrade).
-Sarajevo won their first Yugoslav First League title in 1966–67, becoming the first national champions from Bosnia and Herzegovina.
-Sarajevo started the historic season with Brozović at the helm of the coaching staff.
-The team had a dream start with back to back wins against FK Sutjeska Nikšić and their city rivals FK Željezničar.
-This was followed by a draw against the European Cup runners-up, FK Partizan, in which Sarajevo squandered an early lead.
-With seven points from their first three fixtures, Sarajevo was still not considered a title favorite, but that was to change after Brozović's boys returned from the Dalmatian coast with a win against Hajduk Split.
-Four days later Sarajevo beat NK Olimpija 2:1 at a sold out Koševo stadium.
-Hard earned wins against HNK Rijeka and Crvena Zvezda followed, and by the winter break Sarajevo had won 14 out of their first 20 league fixtures, finishing the year at pole position.
-The team opened the second part of the season away to Dinamo Zagreb in the last sixteen of the Yugoslav Cup winning 1:0 courtesy of a Boško Antić stunner.
-In the quarterfinals Sarajevo got the better of FK Napredak, but eventually lost in the Cup final to Hajduk Split, played at the Stari plac stadium on 24 May.
-The team was quickly back to winning ways, defeating Crvena Zvezda at the Rajko Mitić Stadium 3:1 with two goals by Antić and one by Prodanović.
-A week later OFK Beograd was defeated with the same margin, but a shock defeat to FK Vojvodina in Novi Sad brought Dinamo Zagreb on level points with three games to go.
-FK Vardar was defeated next thanks to a Musemić brace, while Dinamo dropped points in Rijeka.
-In the last league fixture of the season Sarajevo hosted NK Čelik in front of 30,000 spectators and went on to win 5:2, bringing home the club's first league title.
+A key player for Sarajevo in their early years was the legendary striker Asim Ferhatović, known as Hase, who played for the club from 1952 to 1967.
+In the 1963–64 season, he was the top scorer in the First League with nineteen goals, leading the club to a fourth-place finish.
+The following year, Sarajevo finished second to Partizan Belgrade.
+In the 1966–67 season, Sarajevo won their first Yugoslav First League title, becoming the first national champions from Bosnia and Herzegovina.
+The historic season began with Brozović as head coach, and the team had a strong start with consecutive wins against Sutjeska Nikšić and city rivals Željezničar, followed by a draw against European Cup runners-up Partizan.
+Despite an early lead, Sarajevo managed seven points from their first three fixtures and, though not initially considered title favorites, they gained momentum with a victory against Hajduk Split on the Dalmatian coast.
+Four days later, Sarajevo defeated Olimpija 2–1 at a sold-out Koševo Stadium.
+Hard-fought wins against Rijeka and Red Star Belgrade followed, and by the winter break, Sarajevo had won 14 of their first 20 league matches, finishing the year in first place.

+The second part of the season opened with a 1–0 away win against Dinamo Zagreb in the last sixteen of the Yugoslav Cup, thanks to a stunning goal by Boško Antić.
+Although Sarajevo advanced past Napredak in the quarterfinals, they eventually lost in the Cup final to Hajduk Split at the Stari plac Stadium on May 24.
+The team quickly rebounded, defeating Red Star 3–1 at the Rajko Mitić Stadium, with two goals from Antić and one from Prodanović.
+A week later, they beat OFK Beograd by the same margin, but a surprising defeat to Vojvodina in Novi Sad left them tied with Dinamo Zagreb with three games remaining.
+Sarajevo then defeated Vardar with a Musemić brace, while Dinamo dropped points in Rijeka.
+In the final league match of the season, Sarajevo hosted Čelik Zenica in front of 30,000 spectators and won 5–2, securing the club's first league title.